skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 9th of Last Summer, 1501dy {.date}

-In the early hours of the morning Eomer arrives at the field where they are to meet Noreeno at dawn.
+In the early hours of the morning Eomier arrives at the field where they are to meet Noreeno at dawn.
 It is empty.
 He conceals himself in the bushes at the edge of the field and waits.